 To study the influence that research on bimodal bilingualism has on both the mechanisms of bilingual processing and the architecture of the underlying language system, we will outline several models of bilingual language processing and examine how well they account for the results seen in recent bimodal bilingual research.
-The present chapter consists of two main parts.
+The present article consists of two main parts.
 The first part focuses on linguistic and cognitive aspects of sign languages in native signers and in bimodal bilinguals.
 Specifically, we will (a) compare and contrast how sign languages are represented linguistically, by examining previous work on the structural characteristics of sign languages, (b) discuss the cognitive patterns of sign language, in contrast to spoken language, by examining the similarities between phenomena found in spoken language research with those found in sign language research, and (c) examine results from studies looking first at language production and then at language perception in bimodal bilinguals, which will be directly contrasted with previous results from unimodal bilingual studies.
-In the second part of the chapter, we will introduce several models of bilingual language processing, focusing on models of both (a) language production and (b) language perception, and discuss them in light of the results from bimodal bilingual studies.
-We will conclude by suggesting that spoken and signed languages are represented similarly at the cognitive level and interact in bimodal bilinguals much the same way two spoken languages interact in unimodal bilinguals, and that bimodal bilingual research can highlight both the strengths and weaknesses of current models of bilingual language processing.
+In the second part of the article, we will introduce several models of bilingual language processing, focusing on models of both (a) language production and (b) language perception, and discuss them in light of the results from bimodal bilingual studies.
+We will conclude by suggesting that spoken and signed languages are represented similarly at the cognitive level and interact in bimodal bilinguals, and that bimodal bilingual research can highlight both the strengths and weaknesses of current models of bilingual language processing.